OpenGVLab/LLaMA-Adapter/imagebind_LLM/README.md

 print(result)
 ```

-Here is a simple inference script for ImageBind-LLM testing on 3D point clouds.
+Here is a simple inference script for ImageBind-LLM testing on 3D point clouds via Point-Bind.
 We provide several point cloud samples in `examples/`.

 ```python